dyarawilliams/100-days-of-code/r1-log.md

 ### R1D13
 Began lesson on [CSS Grid on freeodeCamp](https://www.freecodecamp.org/learn/responsive-web-design/css-grid/).
 Rewatched first 2 hoursvideo of Responsive Web Design from Day 9.

+### R1D14
+Completed lesson on CSS Grid.

+### R1D15
+Began first project on Responsive Web Design.
+The project was to create a Tribute page I decided to do mine on Dr. Martin Luther King Jr.